bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 ## Rollercoasters: faith in everyday life

 Words have meaning, and if we are going to communicate with each other we need to make sure to use words as carefully as we can.
 Otherwise, misunderstandings abound.
 It seems very common that a word like "faith" is used by different people for different ends, and the definition shifts even within an argument.
 Take for example, the video by Rich Spear [@Spear:2013aa].
-In it, Spear presents a distinction drawn between "faith" and "belief," using an analogy of a roller-coaster —belief in the ride being safe vs trusting it being safe enough to ride on.
+In it, Spear presents a distinction drawn between "faith" and "belief," using an analogy of a roller-coaster --belief in the ride being safe vs trusting it being safe enough to ride on.
 Notice that his focus is on trust, and thus on *action*.

 It is clear that one must *at least* believe the ride is safe as a prerequisite for trusting it.
 Since when we say we believe *strongly* in a proposition $A$ when $P(A)>0.95$ (or some other, somewhat arbitrary, high number), we can map this prerequisite to something like the following
 $$